earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial04-geographic-vs-projected-crs.md

 Remember that N denotes that it is in the Northern hemisphere on the Earth.

-Let's plot this coordinate on a map
+Let's plot this coordinate on a map.

 ```r